microsoft/Microsoft-365-Defender-Hunting-Queries/Exfiltration/Anomaly of MailItemAccess by GraphAPI [Solorigate].md

-# Anomaly of MailItemAccess by GraphAPI [Solorigate]
+# Anomaly Of MailItemAccess By GraphAPI [Solorigate]
 The query is looking for anomaly in mailItemAccess that operated by Graph API.
 The anomaly used in standard deviation to find the anomaly.
-The query return all the clientIDs that the number of mail that sent(per day) bigger than average + 3*(standard deviation).
+The query return all the clientIDs that the number of mail that sent(per day) bigger than average + STDThreshold(2.5)*(standard deviation).

 https://docs.microsoft.com/en-us/microsoft-365/compliance/mailitemsaccessed-forensics-investigations?view=o365-worldwide#the-mailitemsaccessed-mailbox-auditing-action https://docs.microsoft.com/en-us/microsoft-365/compliance/mailitemsaccessed-forensics-investigations?view=o365-worldwide

 ## Query
 ```
 let starttime = 30d;
+let STDThreshold = 2.5;
 let allMailAccsessByGraphAPI = CloudAppEvents
 | where   ActionType == "MailItemsAccessed"
 | where Timestamp between (startofday(ago(starttime))..now())